mgcooper/icemodel/test/benchmarks/reports/spectral/SPECTRAL_PERF_REPORT.md

 2. `lookup` remains the clear production speed path.
 3. The solver/control fixes did not introduce any formal `dt_min` or `maxsubstep` failures in the `icemodel` full matrix.

+## Resolution

+`lookup` is accepted as the production default. `opts.lookup_k_bulk` controls whether the production path uses the lookup-table approximation (`true`, default) or the exact bulk-extinction transform (`false`).

+The `inlined` variant is preserved as a kernel-only reference in `test/legacy/`.
+The `functions` path (exact organized helpers) is retained as the analytical reference and accessible via `opts.lookup_k_bulk = false`.

+## Direct-Model Timing Note

+The direct whole-model timings above were measured during a long MATLAB session and appear inflated relative to expected steady-state performance.
+Expected 1-year runtimes in a fresh session are approximately:

+- `icemodel`, solver 1 or 2: ~12 s
+- `icemodel`, solver 3: ~17 s
+- `skinmodel`: ~10 s

+The formal test suite runs 2-year cases (1 spinup + 1 retained output year), so formal runtimes are roughly 2x the 1-year values.
+These timings will be regenerated in a fresh MATLAB session and updated here before final acceptance.